-Population Data: The City of Muncie, which is in the near northeastern part of Indiana, serves as the county seat of Delaware County.
+Population Data: The City of Muncie, which is in east central Indiana, serves as the county seat of Delaware County.
 The land area of Muncie is 27.4 square miles and a population density of 2,484 per square mile.
-Muncie is the 11th largest city in Indiana with a resident population of 68,530 as estimated by the 2018 ACS 5-Year Survey.
+Muncie is the 11th largest city inIndiana with a resident population of 68,530 as estimated by the 2018 ACS 5-Year Survey.
 This is a minus 2.3% decline from the 2010 Base Year Census estimate of 70,210 Muncie residents.
 Majority of the Black population resides in the Industry and Whitely neighborhoods.
 A significant proportion of the population falls within the 18 to 24-year-old range due to the presence of Ball State University located in the city.
-The median age in Muncie is 28.7 years, 29.1 years for females and 28.4 for males.
-The sex ratio population for Muncie is 52% female vs 48% male.
+The median agein Muncie is 28.7 years, 29.1 years for females and 28.4 for males.
+The sex ratiopopulation for Muncie is 52% female vs 48% male.